wp-plugins/user-meta/readme.txt

 1. Upload and extract `user-meta.zip` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+== Frequently Asked Questions ==

+= Why error message, “User registration is currently not allowed.” is showing in registration page? =

+WordPress doesn't allow to register new user by default settings.
+To allow user to register, go to Settings >> General page in admin section.
+Checked the checkbox which is saying "Anyone can register" and Save Changes.

 == Screenshots ==